What is the evidence for a meat-based diet?

-Tundra predominates these areas.
+Tundra predominates in these areas.
 Seasons cycle from -60 below to highs of 50 degrees in the summer.
-Topsoil is frozen most the year.
+Topsoil is frozen for most of the year.
 Plants are limited to lichens, mosses, and sparse grasses and shrubs. (r)

 These people ate, often exclusively, animal-based diets.
 They hunted reindeer and fished for trout and caribou.

-And for centuries they were renown for their good health, longevity, and vitality.
+And for centuries they were renowned for their good health, longevity, and vitality.

-Reports from explorer-scientist in the seventeenth and eighteenth centuries indicate an absence of disease and the presence of vitality and agility into old age.
+Reports from explorer-scientists in the seventeenth and eighteenth centuries indicate an absence of disease and the presence of vitality and agility into old age.